ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 {{?ETHERIP=RFC3378}} or L2TP {{?L2TP=RFC2661}} {{?L2TPv3=RFC3931}}, which
 consume additional header bytes, reducing the available MTU.

-This document describes a protocol for exchanging Ethernet frames with an HTTP server.
+This document describes a protocol for exchanging IEEE 802.3 {{IEEE802.3}}
+Ethernet frames with an HTTP server.
 Either participant in the HTTP connection can then relay Ethernet frames to and from a local or virtual interface.
 This can be used by a node to support remote bridging of two Ethernet broadcast domains to establish a Layer 2 VPN.
 This can simplify connectivity to network-connected appliances that are configured to only interact with peers connected to the same Ethernet broadcast domain.

 This protocol supports all existing versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=RFC9297}}.
 When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, it uses